Menopause diet focuses on the foods and nutrients that support a woman’s health during Perimenopause and after Menopause.

 - Nuts and seeds such as flax seeds and chia seeds

-Probiotics and prebiotics support the health of our gut microbiome, hence forming an essential part of Menopause Diet.
+Probiotics support the health of our gut microbiome.
+They form an essential part of Menopause Diet.
 Probiotics help to maintain required number of gut microbes as they are food sources that give healthy bacteria, fungi, and yeast to our body.
-Prebiotics on the other hand, act as food for our gut microbiome, hence supporting both the quality and quantity of healthy microbes.

 A healthy gut microbiome is key to our physical and mental health.